boazsegev/iodine/SPEC-Websocket-Draft.md

 ---
 ## Rack Websockets

+### Purpose

 This is the proposed Websocket support extension for Rack servers.

+The purpose of these specifications is:

+1. To allow separation of concerns between the transport layer and the application, thereby allowing the application to be server agnostic.

+    Simply put, when choosing between conforming servers, the application doesn’t need to have any knowledge about the chosen server.

+2. To Support “native" (server-side) Websocket connections and Websocket events using application side callbacks.

+    Simply put, to make it easy for applications to accept Websocket connections from Websocket clients (commonly browsers).

+3. To Support “native” (server / extension side) pub/sub events\*.

+    Simply put, applications will not have to worry about inter-process communication when handling pub/sub.

+    This should simplify the idiomatic `subscribe` / `publish` approach to real-time data pushing.

+    \* Although pub/sub isn't a server specific concern, there is high coupling between server concerns and pub/sub.
+Specifically: pub/sub events are often scheduled to be sent directly to the client; and applications shouldn't be concerned about (or require knowledge when) running within multi-process (forking) servers.

+### Status

 Servers that publish Websocket support using the `env['upgrade.websocket?']` value are assume by users to follow the requirements set in this document and thus should follow the requirements set in herein.